yjl9903/unplugin-info/README.md

 This plugin helps you add build timestamp / commit SHA / ... to your application.
 So you can easily check whether the production version meets your expectations.

+> This pacakge was originally named [vite-plugin-info](https://www.npmjs.com/package/vite-plugin-info).
+Now it has been refactored using [unplugin](https://www.npmjs.com/package/unplugin) to support more tools.
+>
+> However, you can still use [vite-plugin-info](https://www.npmjs.com/package/vite-plugin-info) since it works fine.
+Thanks to the compatibility of Vite.

 ## Installation

 ```bash